lndwn/react-starter-kit/readme.md

   Jest will run test files named like `my-component.**test**.tsx` and provide the results on the command line.
 - Prettier
   Prettier automatically formats your code so you don't have to!
-- TSLint
+- ESLint
-  TSLint will give you additional feedback in the IDE and throw errors during build if your code has errors.
-Although deprecated in favour of ESLint, ESLint is a huge pain in the ass to get working correctly with TypeScript.
-By and large, TypeScript provides decent linting, but TSLint allows you to set more specific rules for your code style.
+  ESLint will give you additional feedback in the IDE and throw errors during build if your code has errors.

 **This is still a work-in-progress and may still include some configuration problems.**